syslogic/cloudbuild-android/README.md

  ![Cloud Build - Screenshot 02](https://github.com/syslogic/cloudbuild-android/raw/master/screenshots/screenshot_02.png)

 The first step mounts volume `data`.
 The second step runs `gcloud kms decrypt` (there are scripts in the `/scripts` directory, for encrypting the [`*.enc`](https://github.com/syslogic/cloudbuild-android/tree/master/credentials) files).
-The Gradle task in the third step runs `mobile:assembleRelease mobile:appDistributionUploadRelease`, which uploads a signed release APK to Firebase App Distribution (this requires a separate service account, as it is not possible to get the generic Cloud Builder service account credentials).
+The Gradle task in the third step runs `mobile:assembleRelease mobile:appDistributionUploadRelease`, which uploads a signed release APK to Firebase App Distribution (this requires a separate service account, because it is not possible to access the Cloud Build service account credentials).
 ````
 # cloudbuild.yaml